 In Romans 9:33, Paul combines Is.
 8:14 and Is.
 28:16 into one midrashic statement, indicating that the “stone of stumbling” (8:14) and the “cornerstone” laid in Zion (28:16) are both the same stone.
-He identifies this stone as Jesus, yet in Isaiah 8:14 YHWH is said to be the stone of stumbling.
+He identifies this stone as Jesus, even though it is identified as YHWH in Is.
+8:14.
 Capes therefore contends:

 Paul takes Isaiah’s oracle describing YHWH as the stumbling stone for both houses of Israel and transfers the words to Christ.
 He apparently has concluded that prophetic statements about Israel’s God can appropriately be used to described the crucified and risen Messiah.3

-According to Capes, Paul has transferred the stumbling stone metaphor from YHWH to Christ.
-This assumed shift in focus is taken as a hint that Jesus is YHWH.
+Allegedly, Paul has transferred the stumbling stone metaphor from YHWH to Christ.
+This assumed shift in focus is taken by Capes as a hint that Jesus is YHWH.
 However, such a hint would be at odds with the frequent distinction Paul makes between Jesus and God throughout his letter.4

 Is Paul really making the innovative theological move that Capes suggests?
-Not according to the full context of the OT passage Paul draws from.
-Capes neglects the remainder of Isaiah’s oracle, which goes on to describe Israel’s stumbling.
-And here we find a second individual who is both distinguished from and subservient to YHWH – Israel’s Messianic King (cp.
+Not according to the full context of the OT passage in view.
+The remainder of Isaiah’s oracle goes on to describe Israel’s stumbling, and here we find a second individual who is both distinguished from and subservient to YHWH – Israel’s Messianic King:

+8:18 Behold, I [Messiah] and the children whom the LORD [YHWH] has given me are signs and portents in Israel from the LORD [YHWH] of hosts [cp.
 Heb.
-2:13):

-8:18 Behold, I [Messiah] and the children whom the LORD [YHWH] has given me are signs and portents in Israel from the LORD [YHWH] of hosts. . .
+2:13]. . .
 20 If they will not speak according to this word, it is because they have no dawn.
 21 They will pass through the land, greatly distressed and hungry.
 And when they are hungry, they will be enraged and will speak contemptuously against their king and their God.

 Israel stumbles over YHWH and his appointed Messianic king not because they are both the same individual, but for the simple reason that YHWH is working through the Messiah.
-To stumble over the Messiah is therefore also to stumble over the Messiah’s God, YHWH.
+To stumble over the Messiah is also by necessity to stumble over the Messiah’s God, YHWH, who sent him.